NH-Homelab/PortfolioSite/README.md

 A public site that hosts information about myself and my projects.
 [Check it out!](https://www.nicholashenley.com)

 ## Structure
-Created a static site using Next.JS.
-Using tailwind for styling.
+Created a static site using Next.JS and tailwind for styling.

 ## Hosting
 I've hosted the site in a container on my Proxmox homelab.
 The static files are served using an nginx server running in a container.